ertgl/tapable-tracer/README.md

   deterministic callback point of a tap.
 Useful if the tap shares the same name with the parent trigger (such as plugins in webpack).

+Additionally, it uses a [`CallSite`](src/tracer/stack/CallSite.ts) context object per tap, for storing the hook, tap, and the original callback function.

-To capture these frames the tracer uses two separate states and one deterministic context object:
+To capture these frames the tracer uses two separate states:

-1. **Stack**: A stack of frames that represents the current call stack.
+1. Stack: A stack of `CallSite` objects that represents the current call stack.
-2. **Trace**: A list of frames that represents the entire trace of the hooks.
+2. Trace: A list of frames that represents the entire trace of the hooks.
-3. [**`CallSite`**](src/tracer/stack/CallSite.ts): A context object that
-  contains the hook, tap, and the original callback function.

 For tracing a hook, the tracer intercepts the hook's `tap`, `call` and `loop` events.